 Reaching Local Do-It-Yourselfers

-Early in 2016, Home Depot tested the ads with a popular in-store category: outdoor garden and lifestyle products like plants, mulch, and patio furniture.
+Early in 2016, Home Depot tested the mobile display ads with a popular in-store category: outdoor garden and lifestyle products like plants, mulch, and patio furniture.
 Home Depot wanted to:

 - Reach people who were interested in gardening and outdoor goods